wubin1989/series-promise/README.md

 # series-promise

-execute functions in series plugin for es6 promise in nodejs
+execute functions in series plugin for es6 promise in nodejs and browser.

 ## Setup